 Return of Bond - Federal Court

 The Clerk of Court will initiate a refund within 10 business days of the court order.
-If you have not received your refund check within 20 business days of the court order, please contact the Clerk's Office Financial Department at 414-297-1108 or 414-297-3417.

 At the conclusion of the case, defense counsel should submit a written request to the Court for the release of property bond, along with a prepared Satisfaction of Mortgage (unless Satisfaction was submitted at the time property was posted).
 The presiding judge will issue an order for the release of lien.
 The signed Satisfaction of Mortgage, and related documents will be returned within 10 business days.
 After you receive the Satisfaction of Mortgage, you must file the document with the register of deeds of the county where the property is located, to remove the lien.
 Please refer to the Procedures for Posting Real Estate page.